 Communication feedback from FYI’s The Remote Work Report.

 Hiten’s solution for the communication problem was to create a channel in Slack for daily updates from every member of the team.
-This space allows everyone to share what they worked on the day before, as well as what they plan to accomplish presently.
+This space allows everyone to candidly share what they did over the weekend or how much rest they got last night, what they worked on the day before, as well as what they plan to accomplish presently.
 With this channel, it’s easier for Hiten and his team to hold each other accountable for their work.

 Sign up at Product Tradeoffs today, and we’ll ship over a slide deck that walks through this process.